riganti/dotvvm-docs/Controls/tailwind/ProgressBar/sample3/sample.md

-﻿## Sample 3: Dynamic Value
+## Sample 3: Percentage label

-Shows a progress bar bound to a property that can be updated with buttons (Increase, Decrease, Reset).
+Shows `ShowLabel` as a static value and as a bindable property.